deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

  - **plot:** boolean trigger, which determines whether to draw a graph of results or not

-When you start the work of the :class:`~pipeline_manager.pipeline_manager.PipelineManager` in the path specified through the parameter **root**, the following structure is created:
+When you start the work of the :class:`~deeppavlov.pipeline_manager.PipelineManager` in the path specified through the parameter **root**, the following structure is created:

 - {**root**}/